kmtGryffindor20/FilmFusion/README.md

 This is a Python project that interacts with a movie database.

+The frontend repository of the web application can be accessed from [here](https://github.com/kmtGryffindor20/FilmFusion-Frontend)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.